video

 Here are some expanded noun phrases that can help to describe the setting in the story.

-I have put them on a senses map because I have all of my senses and then my expanded noun phrases, which is when I've expanded or stretched the description of my noun using two adjectives.
+I have put them on a senses map 'cause I have all of my senses and then my expanded noun phrases, which is when I've expanded or stretched the description of my noun using two adjectives.

-So look what I can see.
+So look what I can see, speedy, green gecko.

-Speedy, green gecko, I can hear noisy, tuneful birds.
+Or I can hear noisy, tuneful birds.

-(sniffs) What can I smell?
+What can I smell?
 Oh, a smoky, oily engine.

 What can I taste?
 Smooth, sweet yams.
-What can I touch, what can I feel?
-Soft, ripe, mangoes.
+What can I touch?
+What can I feel?
+Soft, ripe mangoes.

-(gasps) Amazing, what great descriptions.
+What great descriptions.

-And our expanded noun phrase has an adjective, comma, adjective, noun.
+And our expanded noun phrase has an adjective comma adjective noun.

 When we use more than one adjective to describe a noun, they must be separated by a comma.